LamaV10/PySTK/README.md

 mixer.music.load('/home/Bruno/Music/YOUR_TITEL.mp3')
 ```
 # Honorable Mentions
-shout out to @CrazyPlayer7595 for starting this project
+shoutout to @CrazyPlayer7595 for starting this project (sending code back and forth over discord)